-- 2. If a child makes an allegation about a member of staff, visitor or volunteer the Principal should be informed immediately.
-The Principal should carry out an urgent initial consideration in order to establish whether there is substance to the allegation.
-The Principal should not carry out the investigation him/herself or interview students. - 3.
-The Principal must exercise, and be accountable for, their professional judgement on the action to be taken, as follows - If the actions of the member of staff, and the consequences of the actions, raise credible child protection concerns the Principal will notify the Local Authority Designated Officer (LADO) Team. - The LADO Team will advise about action to be taken, and may initiate internal referrals within children's social care to address the needs of children likely to have been affected. - If the actions of the member of staff, and the consequences of the actions, do not raise credible child protection concerns, but do raise other issues in relation to the conduct of the member of staff or the student (s), these should be addressed through The School's own internal procedures.

-- If the Principal decides that the allegation is without foundation and no further formal action is necessary, all those involved should be informed of this conclusion, and the reasons for the decision should be recorded on the child protection file. - 4.
+- 3. The Principal must exercise, and be accountable for, their professional judgement on the action to be taken, as follows - If the actions of the member of staff, and the consequences of the actions, raise credible child protection concerns the Principal will notify the Local Authority Designated Officer (LADO) Team. - The LADO Team will advise about action to be taken, and may initiate internal referrals within children's social care to address the needs of children likely to have been affected. - If the actions of the member of staff, and the consequences of the actions, do not raise credible child protection concerns, but do raise other issues in relation to the conduct of the member of staff or the student (s), these should be addressed through The School's own internal procedures. - If the Principal decides that the allegation is without foundation and no further formal action is necessary, all those involved should be informed of this conclusion, and the reasons for the decision should be recorded on the child protection file. - 4.
 Where an allegation has been made against the Principal who is also the Proprietor, then the principal takes on the role of liaising with the LADO team in determining the appropriate way forward.
-For details of the procedure, please refer to the LSCPB Website and refer to your Whistleblowing Procedures (Appendix 7).
+For details of the procedure, please refer to the LSCPB Website and refer to the Whistleblowing Procedures